SEP 50001 Silver, Gold & Platinum

 Yes, SEP 50001 program certification is required to earn SEP 50001 Silver, Gold, and Platinum.
 Use the Scorecard while implementing SEP 50001 is recommended but not required.
 Once your organization is certified, submit the Scorecard Declaration to earn one of these higher levels of recognition.

 The Scorecard and Scorecard Declaration contain the same content; however, the Declaration is an Excel spreadsheet that includes functionality to enter credits that you’ve completed and calculate your recognition score.
 You will submit the Declaration to the Administrator.
-The Word version of the Scorecard may be easier to scan and read.
+The PDF version of the Scorecard may be easier to scan and read.

 No. The SEP 50001 Scorecard is not audited by the Verification Body as part of certification.

 An organization will complete the Declaration, which lists the scorecard points earned and the corresponding level of recognition (Silver, Gold, or Platinum).
 The accuracy of information on the Declaration will be confirmed by the signatures of a top manager within the organization and a qualified energy management professional (50001 CP EnMS who has completed the SEP 50001 (2019) program competency and one of the following certifications: 50001 CP EnMS or CP EnMS – Industrial).
 The Administrator may wish to spot check the data via a telephone call (or webinar) with your energy team leader, top management representative, and the 50001 CP EnMS who performed the Scorecard audit.
-During the call (~30 minutes) to address content related to the application, you may be asked to share evidence in support of the credits claimed.
+During the call (~30 minutes) to address content related to the Declaration, you may be asked to share evidence in support of the credits claimed.

 This recognition is valid for up to three months beyond the expiration date of the SEP 50001 certificate.
 Once the organization has been recertified, all Scorecard points must be checked and submitted anew.

-Organizations may add Scorecard credit points to achieve a higher recognition level at 12 and/or 24 months after the date that SEP 50001 certificate was issued.
+Organizations may add Scorecard credit points to achieve a higher recognition level at 12 and/or 24 months after the date that SEP 50001 program certificate was issued.
 Only newly added credit points will be reviewed.

 To do so: